 Troubleshooting

-Server says it’s listening on port but it’s still inaccessible
+Server says it's listening but it's still inaccessible

-- Be sure your ports are open on your router, and that you’re forwarding ports from the guest IP (lima-.lan) and not your host IP.
+- Check that your ports are open on your router, and that you're forwarding from the guest IP (

 Container error mentioning incorrect architecture